mewhhaha/apecs-unity-tutorial-haskell/README.md

 * Game
   * ArrowUp, ArrowRight, ArrowDown, ArrowLeft, Esc (Return to menu)

-## Other projects
+## Related projects

-Check out [https://github.com/Simre1/hero](https://github.com/Simre1/hero) it seems like a really cool project!
+Check out [https://github.com/Simre1/hero](https://github.com/Simre1/hero), it's an ECS like APECS and seems like a really cool project!
+I hope to make this unity tutorial project for it as well.

 ## Thanks